amacss-utsc/amacss_constitution/README.md

 ## Article VII – Finances

-7.1 – The funds of the organization shall be expended pursuant to the operating budget approved by the Co-Presidents and the Vice-President Academics.
+7.1 – The funds of the organization shall be expended pursuant to the operating budget approved by the President and the Ececutive Vice-President.

 7.2 – All Budgets shall be prepared by the Vice-President Finance in accordance with the organization’s priorities as determined by the executive committee in consultation with general members at a valid general meeting.